shalit-lab/deep-scientific-discovery/README.md

 **Proceedings of Machine Learning for Healthcare, 2020**

+Deep neural networks (DNN) have shown remarkable success in the classification of physiological signals.
+In this study we propose a novel method of “removing” known, hand-engineered features from the network’s hypothesis space, thus forcing it to try learn representations which are different from known ones, as a method of scientific exploration.
+We then build on existing work in the field of interpretability, specifically class activation maps, to try infer what new features the network has learned.

+By adding the known domain knowledge/feature sets to CNN’s latent representation layer, and imposing independence between the two, the network is encouraged to learn an orthogonal representation to the known domain knowledge.
+We do this by optimizing an objective that trades off classification performance with the statistical independence, as measured by the Hilbert Schmidt Independence Criterion (HSIC).

+In order to test this approach two domains were selected : Arrhythmia detection in ECG signals, and REM-NREM classification in EEG signal.
+Both have been well studied, making good them benchmarks to test our framework.

+Full paper is avilable [Here](https://static1.squarespace.com/static/59d5ac1780bd5ef9c396eda6/t/5f22cc45a1025d04faaf5b7c/1596116059099/126_CameraReadySubmission_Deep_networks_for_scientific_discovery_in_physiological_signals+%281%29.pdf)

 ### To apply the method on your task
 Integrate `HSICClassifier` from `networks.py` and `HSICLoss` from `hsic.py` in your classification task